96boards/website/_product/mezzanine/3dtof/README.md

   - tab_title: Support
     tab_link: https://discuss.96boards.org/c/products/mezzanine
     tab_align_right: true
-featured_product_order: 1
-is_featured: true
 product_specification: "mezzanine"
 product_short_desc: "3D Time of Flight (ToF) creates a depth mapping of objects within the field of view and is a key solution used for developing digital vision for many applications."
-product_long_desc: |-
-    Available now from Arrow: 3D Time of Flight (ToF) creates a depth mapping of objects within the field of view and is a key solution used for developing digital vision for many applications.
-The development platform comes with everything a user needs to start working immediately on 3DToF applications, enabling the development of high value features and functions that create product differentiation.
 product_images:
   - 3dtof-side.jpg
 mezzanine_features: